cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-networks/private-net/private-hostnames-ips.md

 * Ensure that end-user devices are enrolled into WARP by visiting `help.teams.cloudflare.com` on those devices.
 The page should return `Your network is fully protected`.

-* Ensure that the machine where `cloudflared` is running is allowed to egress via UDP to port 7844 to talk out to Cloudflare.
+* Ensure that the machine where `cloudflared` is running is allowed to egress via UDP to port 7844 to communicate with Cloudflare.

 * Double-check the precedence of your application policies in the **Gateway** > **Policies** > **Network policies** tab.
 Ensure that a more global Block or Allow policy will not supercede the application policies